wcmc-its/ReCiter/README.md

 ### Amazon AWS

 The [ReCiter CloudFormation](
 https://github.com/wcmc-its/ReCiter-CloudFormation) template allows you to use a simple text file to model and provision, in an automated and secure manner, all the resources needed for your applications across all regions and accounts.
 This file serves as the single source of truth for your cloud environment.
+There you will find instruction to install ReCiter and its components.